Read moreFor immediate help & free advice, please freephone: 0800 901 2475

 In response to the hardships businesses may encounter thanks to the social distancing restrictions imposed by the coronavirus, the Government has announced a number of schemes to help struggling companies get through the pandemic.
 One of these lifelines is the Coronavirus Business Interruption Loan Scheme (CBILS); in which businesses can access loans from certified funders to help ease their cash flow problems which the coronavirus may be causing.
 However, there could be scenarios in which this may not be appropriate, or you might find your business being rejected from the Government’s coronavirus help schemes.

-Why wouldn’t my business qualify for CBILS?
+Why would my business not qualify for CBILS?

 While CBILS might sound like an ideal solution for businesses struggling with coronavirus-related debt, in order to qualify for help from the Government, your business needs to meet specific criteria.
 Failing to meet said criteria means your business’ application will be rejected.

 One of the most important criteria in qualifying for CBILS is that your business must have been profitable.
 It must have been in a solvent state (able to cover its liabilities) before it felt the financial pressures from the coronavirus, and it should be able to demonstrate the additional funding would allow the business to trade out of its current situation.
 Without this restriction, it could be open to inappropriate use from companies who weren’t viable and were struggling before the lockdown.

 While most businesses will operate in a sector or industry covered by CBILS, there are a few exceptions.
 Among those not eligible to apply are; banks and building societies, insurers, organisations in the public sector, trade unions and religious organisations.

 If you don’t qualify for CBILS, don’t panic.
 If your business was struggling for cash before the coronavirus outbreak, there are numerous options available to alleviate your cash flow issues and help you through the period of insolvency.